strigo/libro-sdk/README.md

 ### Listen to SDK changes

-`StrigoSDK` allows you to register to events, so you can be reactive to it.
+`Strigo` SDK allows you to register to events, so you can be reactive to it.
-For instance, if you want to make changes to your web app's UI based on the state of the Strigo Panel, you can listen to the `strigo-opened` event - which the SDK will trigger whenever the `StrigoSDK.setup()` is called.
+For instance, if you want to make changes to your web app's UI based on the state of the Strigo Panel, you can listen to the `strigo-opened` event - which the SDK will trigger whenever the `Strigo.setup()` is called.

 ```js
 window.addEventListener("strigo-opened", () => {